We're available 24/7 . Contact us re the EB-5 Regulation Changes

-Negotiations to secure long-term reauthorization and reform to the EB-5 Program will resume with our Industry and EB-5 stakeholders engaged in meaningful discussions with the legislators to reach consensus and compromise with a new Bill for the healthy future of the Program.
+Negotiations to secure long-term reauthorization and reform to the EB-5 Program are underway with our Industry and EB-5 stakeholders are engaged in meaningful discussions with the legislators to reach consensus and compromise with a new Bill likely before September 30, 2021 for the healthy future of the Program.

 USCIS will apply legal precedents to take away about half of your calculated construction jobs before you even begin.Here are five ways to get them all back.